-We are producing a new series of videos with top tips on smart email management and etiquette.
+Effective email management – a new series of videos with top tips on effective email management and etiquette.
 These will enable you to save time and raise performance.
 Each is about 45 second long and focused on one simple action you can take to improve your well-being and mental health by reducing email overload.

-2. Smart Email Management Top Tips 2 – The Greeting.
+2. The Greeting.
 Casual or formal?
 What is the best email etiquette for business emails?

-3. Smart Email Management Top Tips 3 – The closure.
+3. The closure.
 Casual or formal?
 What is the best email etiquette for business emails?

-4. Smart Email Management Top Tips 4 – Thank you emails.
+4. Thank you emails.
 Should you send them or do they just raise the current email overload factor?
 What’s the alternative?

-5. Smart Email Management Top Tips 5 – Calendar management.
+5. Calendar management.
 How to deal with unexpected meeting invites in order to better manage your time.

 Watch this space for more each month.

-Tags: Calendar management, email etiquette, Email greetings, Email management to improve well-being, email overload, email sign off, Email thank you, Mental Health and Email, Save time dealing with email, Smart Email Management, Subject-line, Top tips
+Tags: Calendar management, Effective email etiquette, Effective email management, email etiquette, Email greetings, Email management to improve well-being, email overload, email sign off, Email thank you, GDPR, Mental Health and Email, Quiet Email, Save time dealing with email, Smart Email Management, Subject-line, Top tips

 Brilliant Email Etiquette Checklist